Ariimb/Commands/readme.md

 #Get the state of the computer.

-Git status: Check the status.
+lscpu: Check the state of the computer.

 # Git Commands